Byron Kennedy

 Byron Eric Kennedy (18 August 1949 – 17 July 1983) was an Australian film producer known for co-creating the Mad Max series of films with George Miller.

 Early life

 Byron Kennedy was born in Melbourne.
 At the age of 18, he formed his own production company named Warlok Films and produced many amateur short films under this logo.
 In 1970, at the age of 21, he won The Kodak Trophy, Australia's Ten Best on Eight, for the short film Hobson's Bay, a short documentary film about the Melbourne port suburb of Williamstown.
-This award enabled him to travel overseas and gain invaluable knowledge of the international film/television industry.
+A grant from the Australian Film and Television School enabled him to travel overseas and gain invaluable knowledge of the international film/television industry.
 Upon his return, he embarked upon a television and film course at the University of New South Wales.

 George Miller

 Kennedy met George Miller at the University of Melbourne in 1969.
 The first mini-film made by both was Violence in the Cinema, filmed in Yarraville, Melbourne.
 The film won international acclaim and this led to the formation of the new film company Kennedy Miller, which was incorporated in 1975 with both George Miller and Byron Kennedy as co-directors.

 Their first major movie together was the international smash hit Mad Max (1979).
 This film set a record for the highest-grossing film relative to budget, a record which was only broken with the advent of The Blair Witch Project (1999).

 In 1981, Kennedy produced the film Mad Max 2: The Road Warrior, the sequel to Mad Max, which grossed over million worldwide.